neelchauhan/mpd-x/docs/mpd22.md

 **`set bundle period seconds set bundle hiwat percent set bundle lowat percent set bundle min-con seconds set bundle min-dis seconds set bundle links link1 [ ... ]`**

 :   These commands are only meaningful when bandwidth management is
-    enabled.
-Mpd will attempt to bring up a new link from the list specified or take down an existing link when the utilization goes above `hiwat` or below `lowat` percent, respectively.
+    enabled. mpdx will attempt to bring up a new link from the list specified or take down an existing link when the utilization goes above `hiwat` or below `lowat` percent, respectively.
 The utilization is sampled every `period` divided by 6 points, and is averaged over the past `period` seconds.

-    Mpd will not attempt to disconnect a link unless previous one was disconnected at least `min-dis` seconds before.
+    mpdx will not attempt to disconnect a link unless previous one was disconnected at least `min-dis` seconds before.
 Similarly, mpd will not open a link unless previous was opened at least `min-con` seconds before.
 These two parameters help prevent oscillations, but